moraesdam/ansible/docs/docsite/rst/user_guide/become.rst

 Understanding Privilege Escalation
 **********************************

-Ansible can use existing privilege escalation systems to allow a user to execute tasks as another.
+Ansible can use existing privilege escalation systems to allow to execute tasks as another user.

 .. contents:: Topics